Classic 4-Day Inca Trail to Machu Picchu 2027

 Permits & Official Documentation

-• Machu Picchu entrance ticket (Circuit 3-B Royalty Route, according to 2026–2027 regulations)
+• Machu Picchu entrance ticket (Circuit 3-B – Royalty Route, according to the 2026–2027 regulations).

-• SERNANP conservation fee (mandatory since May 1, 2026)
+• SERNANP conservation fee (mandatory from May 1, 2026).

 Professional Team

-• Professional trail chef and kitchen team
+• Professional trail chef and full kitchen team.

 Transportation

-• Consettur shuttle bus from Machu Picchu to Aguas Calientes
+• Consettur shuttle bus from Machu Picchu to Aguas Calientes.

 Camping & Meals

-• Professional foam sleeping pads
+• Professional foam sleeping pad.

-• Boiled and filtered drinking water provided twice daily at camp
+• Boiled and filtered drinking water provided twice daily at camp.

 Safety Equipment

-• Comprehensive wilderness first-aid kit
+• Comprehensive wilderness first-aid kit.

-• Pre-trek briefing the evening before departure
+• Pre-trek briefing held the evening before departure.

 What’s Not Included

-• Sleeping bag rated to -10°C (available for rent: USD 25)
+• Sleeping bag rated to -10°C (available to rent for $25 USD).

-• Optional upgrades:
+• Optional add-ons:

-• Huayna Picchu permit (+USD 95)
+• Huayna Picchu permit (+$95 USD)

-• Machu Picchu Mountain permit (+USD 95)
+• Machu Picchu Mountain permit (+$95 USD)

-• Vistadome train upgrade (+USD 65)
+• Vistadome train upgrade (+$65 USD)

-• Hiram Bingham luxury train (+USD 495)
+• Hiram Bingham luxury train (+$495 USD)

 🧳 Complete Packing List for the 4-Day Inca Trail